-It’s time to demystify the technology behind CMG’s motion seat.
+It’s time to demystify the tech behind CMG’s Healthy Seating Technology.

 CMG’s proprietary Healthy Seating Technology is an industry first, so it might not be clear to everyone why our solution is scientifically and intuitively “good for you.”
 It goes beyond its low integration barrier of entry.
 Through its small, subtle motions, the technology is a powerful, proactive solution to back fatigue, discomfort, and other negative impacts of prolonged sitting.

 Let’s talk a little bit more about the seat motions.
-We work with our industry customers to help them develop an algorithm to best meet their customer’s needs.
-The areas that we focus on are seat motions (seat back, cushion tilt, lumbar support, bolster, massage, etc.) and other features of the seat (heating, cooling).
-Our customers may make various timing and motion speed choices to create an algorithm that is more comforting or invigorating.
-It is also smart, not only does the program start over automatically upon completion, it also pauses while the driver is braking.
+CMG works with industry customers to help them develop an algorithm to best meet their customer’s needs.
+The areas of focus are seat motions (seat back, cushion tilt, lumbar support, bolster, massage, etc.) and other features of the seat (heating, cooling).
+Customers may make various timing and motion speed choices to create an algorithm that is more comforting or invigorating.
+The technology is also smart; not only does the program start over automatically upon completion, it also pauses while the driver is braking.

 The benefits of Healthy Seating Technology are unique, significant and scientifically proven.

 For more than a decade, we have been partnering with research universities to ensure that the proprietary technology works.
 To date, we have worked with Rose-Hulman Institute of Technology, Logan University, and Ball State University.